itolosa/naming-stats/README.md

 # Pareto on naming

-<sup>Disclaimer: This is not a formal scientific research, it's just an attempt to obtain an heuristic of the class names.</sup>

 ### Do pareto rule (80/20) applies to naming?

 tl;dr: Yes, as a rule of thumb.

+<sup>Disclaimer: This is not a formal academic research, it's just an attempt to obtain an heuristic of the class names.</sup>

 ### Objective
 Determine if words used for naming classes in codebase follows the pareto rule (80/20)